chef/chef/docs/dev/design_documents/self_documenting_resources.md

 # Self Documenting Resources

 Chef has allowed organizations to embrace infrastructure as code, but with codified infrastructure comes the need for accurate documentation for that codebase.
-This RFC aims to improve the ability to document resources within Chef code so that we can ensure documentation is accurate and automatically generated.
+This RFC aims to improve the ability to document resources within Chef code, so that we can ensure documentation is accurate and automatically generated.
 This is applicable to both resources within chef-client and those which ship in cookbooks.

 ## Motivation